replicatedhq/help-center/content/docs/audit-log/exposing-events/enterprise-api.md

 ## SSH Event Stream

-You can also use your Enterprise API Token to stream events over SSH in real time.
+You can also use your Enterprise Audit Log Retrieval API Token to stream events over SSH in real time.
 You can use your token as the username, and ssh `tail.mycompany.com`:

 ```sh
 $ ssh <YOUR_ENTERPRISE_TOKEN>@tail.mycompany.com